 Teaching around the world is a fantastic way to travel long term.
 It has gotten me around the world for 14 years.

+Have you experienced teaching overseas before?
 Can you add any other tips on how to teach around the world?